 A study of the life of Jesus and the founding of the church in the New Testament with attention given to historical background, literary features, theological teaching, and contemporary relevance.
-Prerequisite: Enrollment in the Dutile Honors Program or a minimum composite ACT of 28 or its SAT equivalent.
+Prerequisite: Enrollment in the Dutile Honors Program or a minimum composite ACT of 28, or an SAT of 1300, or a CLT score of 86.